 Information for professionals

 Clinical Genetics is a multifaceted speciality, which crosses several other medical specialties.
-The way we practice is changing, as rapid advances in genetics testing are transforming diagnosis and treatment across many specialties.
-However, this incredible growth in the range and power of genetic testing increases complexity.
-Our team of Consultants and Genetics Counsellors is here to help healthcare professionals across the West Midlands to learn to use genetic testing safely and to the maximum effect.
-Join us in this exciting journey of discovery and transformation of the way we provide diagnosis and treatment for our patients.
+Our team of Consultants and Genetics Counsellors is here to help healthcare professionals across the West Midlands learn to use genetic testing safely and to the maximum effect.
+We advise you to look at GE notes, a resource designed to support clinicians in making genomic decisions.
+However, you are also welcome to contact us for advice as required.

 What we offer

 Diagnostic testing is when patients have symptoms of a possible genetic condition and testing is requested to look for the specific genetic variant causing their condition.
-With the new test directory many diagnostic tests can now be requested by clinicians in various specialities (mainstreaming of genetic testing).
-However we are always happy to provide advice and answer questions regarding such testing or you are welcome to refer such patients to us.
+The National Genomic Test Directory means many diagnostic tests can now be requested by clinicians in various specialities (mainstreaming of genetic testing).
+You will find the document ‘Rare and inherited disease eligibility criteria’ most useful to establish the appropriate test for your patient and whether you can request this.
+You may then wish to use the PanelApp Genomics England website if you wish to check what genes are on the panel.
+We are always happy to provide advice and answer questions (and provide teaching) regarding such testing or you can refer patients to us but please note this will delay their results.

-Predictive (pre-symptomatic) testing is to look for a previously identified genetic variant in the family before the patient has symptoms of the condition (i.e. they may or may not have inherited the condition).
+Predictive (or pre-symptomatic) testing is to look for a previously identified genetic variant in the family before the patient has symptoms of the condition (i.e. they may or may not have inherited the condition).
 It is essential that patients having predictive testing are prepared emotionally, and that they have appropriate support in place for results both negative and positive.
-According to the test directory, all predictive testing is to be undertaken by the Clinical Genetics team.
+All predictive testing would be expected to be undertaken by the Clinical Genetics team.
 As such, we would encourage clinicians to refer such patients to us, and how to do this is described below.

 Clinic Locations